10 Amazing Ways to Redeem Amex Membership Rewards Points

 qatar airways qsuite

-lax to doha
+dulles to doha qsuites ba

-Fly to Tokyo and Back in Business Class with ANA
+Fly Delta to Tokyo and Back from 55K Points

-All you need is at least 75,000 Amex points and transfer them to All Nippon Airways (ANA), one of Japan's flag carriers and one of the best airlines in the world.
-Using ANA miles – which you can get by transferring them from your Amex account – you can book round-trip flights from the U.S. to Tokyo for as low as 75,000 miles each.
+All you need is at least 75,000 Amex points and transfer them to All Nippon Airways (ANA), one of Japan’s flag carriers and one of the best airlines in the world.
+Using ANA Mileage Club miles – which you can get by transferring them from your Amex account – you can book round-trip flights from the U.S. to Tokyo for as low as 75,000 miles each.

 Your final price will depend on what time of year you go, as ANA prices business class awards at low (75,000 miles), regular (85,000 miles), and high-season (90,000 miles) levels.
 And these rates are all roundtrip, as ANA does not allow one-way bookings.